KBSV: History

 KBSV began broadcasting April 14, 1996.
 It was founded by Bet-Nahrain Inc., the organization of Sargon Dadesho, an Assyrian-American activist originally from Iraq; prior to the advent of channel 23, Bet-Nahrain offered an hour a day of Assyrian programming on local public-access television.
 The station also began webcasting 24 hours a day in 1997.

 AssyriaSat was primarily used to transmit news and other information to the Assyrian community in both the homeland and diaspora, and it as well as Dadesho gained media traction after the 2003 invasion of Iraq.
+The program went live in Modesto–Turlock in 2002, and was the first Assyrian satellite program to go on air.
+Broadcasts from the program could be watched live on the Internet.
 In 2003, KBSV was believed to be the only non-governmental broadcast originating in the U.S. and receivable in Iraq.

 KBSV was previously broadcast from Mount Oso in Stanislaus County, but it was forced to move after the property owner terminated their lease for the site and has since operated on a temporary facility basis from the KBES tower, the intended permanent location.